mitchallen/richmond/README.md

       -d '{"email":"test@beta.com","password":"foo","status":"OK"}'
       http://localhost:3030/api/mytest

-Repeat that step a few times, changing the values to create a small set of record to experiment with.
+Repeat that step a few times.
+Change the values to create a small set of records to experiment with.

 #### GET